-According to the New York City Police Department, he is an emotionally disturbed person and he has a criminal history.
+According to the NYPD, he is an emotionally disturbed person and has a criminal history.

 "I'm innocent.
 I didn't do nothing.
 I'm innocent," Gonzalez said as he walked by.

-Around 7 p.m.
-Thursday at White Plains Road and Watson Avenue in the Morris Park area, an ambulance on White Plains Road was flagged down by a pedestrian.
+The night of the crime, at White Plains Road and Watson Avenue in the Morris Park section, an ambulance was flagged down by a pedestrian.

 Police said the EMT, Yadira Arroyo, 44, who was behind the wheel, got out of the ambulance along with her partner.
 Then, the suspect apparently got into the driver's seat and started to drive away.
 The two EMTs tried to stop him, police said.

 The suspect put the ambulance in reverse, knocking Arroyo to the ground, then drove over her, police said.
 He kept going backwards, hitting two occupied cars, a 2014 Honda Pilot and a 2007 Toyota Camry.
 No one in the cars was hurt.